Edison Tech Center: Facilities

-The learning center and adjoining artifact storage buildings are located in Schenectady, New York.
+The learning center and adjoining artifact storage buildings were closed in 2018 and its artifacts were moved to another storage facility in Schenectady, New York.
 Schenectady was the historical headquarters of General Electric and George Westinghouse Senior and has a strong economic and social tie to the electrical industry.
 The center has thousands of artifacts ranging from rare engineering prototypes to common household electrical appliances of decades ago.
-Artifacts and displays are laid out in a flexible and informal fashion so that visitors may touch and interact with the objects.
+Artifacts and displays were laid out in a flexible and informal fashion so that visitors may touch and interact with the objects, this differed from museums and aligned with the stated goal from Mr. Harnden of having a "workshop of engineers" and tinker space.
 Displays have included: batteries, generators, electric motors, lighting technology, power transmission, microwaves, audio recording, video recording, washing machines, ovens and kitchen appliances, televisions, telephones, and radios.
 Artifacts include some of the newest available consumer products to show contrast of old and new.
-Part of the flexible area of the facility is used by the Electric City Bike Rescue.

 Online presence

-The Edison Tech Center reached over 2 million visitors online last year (2014) between its website and online video channels.
+The Edison Tech Center reached millions of visitors online between its website and online video channels.
 The organization publishes new media and television programs on prominent engineers of the electrical age and various technologies.
 Since 2008 the center has expanded its online presence to include videos and more in-depth web pages.
 The website provides information on everything from the history of the transformer to locations showcasing the latest in engineering.
 Since the early years of the organization the focus shifted from only General Electric's history to pioneers of technology from all parts of the world.
 Engineers from government and private companies have contributed time and content to various projects including Rensselaer Polytechnic Institute, Seagate Technology, University of California, Santa Barbara, IPU (Moscow), International Federation of Automatic Control, Lockheed Martin, Caterpillar, Union College and of course General Electric.

 Programs

 The organization has several programs which are funded by grants and private donors.
 The Wizards of Schenectady Program is a series of television shows and connected publicity events which highlight prominent Schenectady-based engineers who worked at General Electric.
 The Edison Tech Center collaborated with the Minerals Education Coalition on a video series highlighting raw materials processing for materials used in electronics called Minerals in our Electrical World.
 Another video and web curriculum program was "Tour EL" which was the first program extensively cover the history of the electric light and include multimedia.

 Outside of educational programs the organization has made donations of engineering related toys to Toys for Tots and the Schenectady Day Nursery.
-The Electric City Bike Rescue operates at the Edison Tech Center specializing educating people on how to fix bicycles and selling bikes at low to no cost to the low income residents of the city.